Substance abuse and addiction can affect all areas of a person’s life, from physical health, to your mental health, home life, and overall well-being.

 Overcoming an addiction to drugs or alcohol is possible with a strong support system and the right treatment program.

-To find a rehab program for yourself or a loved one that offers addiction therapy, call our helpline today to speak to one of our treatment specialists.
+To find a rehab program for yourself or a loved one that offers addiction therapy.
+Browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.